jay-tux/jws/README.md

  - `--error <directory>`: uses `<directory>` rather than `JWS.Paths.Error`,
  - `--template <directory>`: uses `<directory>` rather than `JWS.Paths.Template`, and
  - `--name <name>`: uses `<name>` rather than `JWS.Server.Name`.

+*Note when overriding settings:* the overridden settings are never saved and can't be seen when using the control panel.

 **Toggles:**
  - `--help`: displays a help message and exits,